The character traits list below is broken up into positive and negative character traits, with definitions of each included.

 - Unforgivingness: Not being able to cease feelings of anger and resentment toward another person or yourself.
 The opposite of forgivingness.

 - Pettiness: Acting with cruelty regarding matters that are perceived to be unimportant.
-Also known as small-mindedness.
+Also known as small-mindedness or passive-aggression.

 - Narcissism: Basking in ego.
 You can only believe good things about yourself, taking anything negative as a false attack.